AtsushiSakai/PythonRobotics/docs/modules/path_planning/cubic_spline/cubic_spline_main.rst

 Spline curve continuity
 ~~~~~~~~~~~~~~~~~~~~~~~~

-Depending on the which kind of spline model is used,
+Spline curve smoothness is depending on the which kind of spline model is used.
-various interpolation curves can be generated.

-The smoothness of the interpolating curve is expressed as :math:`C_0, C_1`, and so on.
+The smoothness of the spline curve is expressed as :math:`C_0, C_1`, and so on.

 This representation represents continuity of the curve.
 For example, for a spline curve in two-dimensional space: